yangyang9608/D-BPP_Workflow/README.md

 This command writes three separate .newick files (one tree per file) to --outdir, e.g. results/topo_1.newick, results/topo_2.newick, results/topo_3.newick.

-**c. imap.txt**
+**c.
+Individual-to-Species Mapping**

-This file maps individuals to species for the D-statistic (Dsuite) and BPP analysis.
+This file defines the correspondence between individuals and species for D-statistic (Dsuite) and BPP analysis.
+To specify the outgroup (which may comprise multiple individuals), use the keyword `Outgroup` as the SPECIES_ID.
-The file must contain two tab-separated columns: INDIVIDUAL_ID<TAB>SPECIES_ID.

-**Note:** For D-statistics, imap.txt should include the designated outgroup.
-The outgroup (which can consist of multiple samples) must be specified by using the keyword Outgroup in place of the SPECIES_ID.
-However, if you run BPP on datasets where the outgroup has been removed, you must delete the outgroup line(s) from the BPP input files.

-Example:
+Format:
 ```
-A1  A
-A2  A
-B1  B
-B2  B
-C1  C
-C2  C
-d1  Outgroup
+<sample_name>TAB<species_name>
 ```